Safety

 hypothermia

 A rapid physical and mental collapse that occurs when the body is exposed to cold temperatures and is unable to warm itself.
-Cold conditions in a confined space can cause hypothermia.
+Hypothermia can be caused by cold conditions in a confined space.

 irritant hazards

 A type of atmospheric hazard that causes inflammation or irritation to the eyes, skin, or respiratory system.
-Chemical gases are a type of irritant.
+Chemical gases can be irritant hazards.

 isolation